artificial intelligence in film

-Have you ever wondered how artificial intelligence will impact the film industry?
+By now, we’ve all heard of AI.
+But have you ever wondered exactly how artificial intelligence has impacted the film industry?

-Artificial intelligence not only allows for quicker production times but also enhances interactivity between viewers and movie makers, making it easier than ever to create great visual content.
+So far, artificial intelligence has provided quicker production times for a smaller budget, making it easier than ever to create great visual content.

 What Is Artificial Intelligence?